joelmeyerson/autopick-bc/README.md

 ### Results with urease data

 A dataset with jackbean urease (EMPIAR-10656) was tested.
 A subset of 37 images were selected for processing.
-The images are super-resolution with 0.5175 Å pixel size (super-resolution) and were two-fold binned to 1.035 Å pixel size before importing into Relion.
+The images are super-resolution with 0.5175 Å pixel size (super-resolution) and were two-fold binned to 1.035 Å pixel size before importing into Relion.
 Particles were autopicked (LoG: 120 Å inner diameter; 130 Å outer diameter; 5 upper threshold), extracted with a box size of 224 downsampled to 64, and processed with 2D classification and averaging.
 From the results 3,543 "good" and 877 "bad" particles were selected for training and testing.

 ![alt text](https://github.com/joelmeyerson/autopick-bc/blob/main/img/urease-train_and_test_results.png?raw=true)